Job Title: Buyer

-The purpose of this position is to arrange for the purchase of assigned commodities and services on behalf of the Detroit Housing Commission.
+The purpose of this position is to arrange for the procurement of assigned commodities (materials and supplies and/or services on behalf of the Detroit Housing Commission.
 Work includes reviewing requests, talking to vendors and department officials, examining price, suitability, and availability of items or services, comparing specifications, and reviewing alternatives.
-Work is performed independently under the general supervision of the Procurement Manager.
+Work is performed independently under the general supervision of the Deputy/Procurement Manager.

 This is a non-supervisory position.

 - Perform procurement and salvage sales work in a wide variety of commodity areas in primary area of materials, supplies and non-professional services

 - Implement, monitor and document the use of policies and procedures for procurement and contracting in accordance with applicable federal – U.S. Department of Housing and Urban Development and local and laws and procedures.